luxonis/depthai/python-api/README.md

 # Issues reporting
 We are developing depthai framework, and it's crucial for us to know what kind of problems users are facing.
-Remember, the more information you give us, the faster we will help you and make depthai better!
+So thanks for testing DepthAI!
+The information you give us, the faster we will help you and make depthai better!

 Please, do the following steps:
 1. Run script `log_system_information.sh` and provide us the output (`log_system_information.txt`, it's system version & modules versions);